 Health becomes an issue only when someone has a body fat percentage that is too low for their body to maintain all of the necessary metabolic functions it uses fat for.

 This is especially true in the case of women.

-For example, the muscular “ripped” six-pack look on an athletic or bodybuilding woman usually puts her body fat percentage several points below 15%.
+For example, the muscular, “ripped” six-pack look on an athletic or bodybuilding woman usually puts her body fat percentage several points below 15%.

-But achieving that level of definition comes with a cost.
+And for women, achieving that level of definition comes with a cost.